 Here’s a quick comparison of the Bissell Crosswave and Shark Self Cleaning Cordless Vacuum:

 |Models||Bissell Crosswave Max||Shark Self Cleaning

 Bissell Crosswave – is it worth the money?

-In terms of price, the Bissell Crosswave (starting from $499 RRP*) is a fraction more expensive than other upright vacuum models of the same calibre, including the Dyson Light Ball Multi Floor+ Vacuum ($399 RRP*) and Shark Navigator Pet Self Cleaning Brush Roll Vacuum ($399 RRP*).
+In terms of price, the Bissell Crosswave (starting from $529 RRP*) is on par with other upright vacuum models of the same calibre, including the Dyson Light Ball Multi Floor+ Vacuum ($599 RRP*) and Shark Navigator Pet Self Cleaning Brush Roll Vacuum ($449 RRP*).
 We’d argue it’s a pretty fair price to pay for the convenience of a hybrid vacuum steam mop with nifty features.
 However, the Bissell Crosswave has drawbacks – namely, its smaller dust bin capacity and limited runtime, which can be a deal breaker for some.

 Picture credits: Bissell.